 STARK Group wins the award as this year's best workplace for electric cars

-STARK Group was awarded the winner of this year's electric car workplace in Frederiksberg, Denmark.
+STARK Group was awarded winner of this year's electric car workplace in Frederiksberg, Denmark.
 It is the first time that the prize, which aims to support the green transition, has been awarded.
 Dansk e-Mobilitet, who presented the award, hopes to inspire companies to set up charging stations for use by both employees and locals in the area.

 In STARK Group, CEO Søren P. Olesen is pleased with the recognition.